CBCodeHub/Mining-Gym/README.md

 Replace <path_to_saved_model.zip> with the actual path to your saved model.

 5. **To change configuration data:**
-You can modify the simulation settings by editing the config.extend.txt file.
+You can modify the simulation settings by editing the config_extend.txt file.
 This allows you to adjust parameters such as environment details, scheduler settings, and other simulation-related options.